Get

 Deaf Pets

 Some pets can be totally or partially deaf.
-Deafness is common in dogs such as Dalmatians.
-Could you ever imagine yourself owning a deaf pet?
-While you will certainly need to make sure that these pets are safe and sound, taking care of a deaf pet might not be as complicated as it sounds.
-They seem to make up for their lack of hearing very well by using their other senses, smell and sight, instead.
+Deafness is common in certain breeds, including Dalmatians.
+Can you imagine owning a deaf pet?
+While you will certainly need to make sure they stay safe and sound, taking care of a deaf pet is not as complicated as it sounds.
+They seem to make up for their lack of hearing quite well by using their other senses, such as smell and sight.

 Amputees

-Surprisingly, some of the only limitations that an amputee dog seems to face is the complexity of weight gain.
-They don’t carry weight well as it is not evenly distributed and can cause movement problems.
+Surprisingly, one of the only limitations that an amputee dog seems to face is the complexity of weight gain.
+They don’t carry excess weight well because it is not evenly distributed and can cause movement problems.

-Most of the time, if the dog has had one of their limbs amputated, they compensate for it quite well.
-Some of them might need special accommodations, but chug along pretty good after that.
-If they are at a dog shelter or rescue, chances are that their hardware has already been paid for.
+Most of the time, though, if the dog has had one of their limbs amputated, they compensate for it quite smoothly.
+Some of them might need special accommodations, but they get along pretty well after that.
+If they are at a dog shelter or rescue, chances are that any of their accessibility hardware has already been paid for.

 three-legged dog on the ground